We may change this policy from time to time by updating this page. This policy is effective from 31st March 2018.

 - to protect our website and systems against unauthorized access.

-Should you choose to become a member only your surname and initial, membership number and car details will be available for display in the password-protected ‘members area’ of our website.
+Should you choose to become a member only your surname and initial, membership number, country and car details will be available for display in the magazine, which will be visable to non-members.
+On the password-protected 'members area' of our website, we will display your name, town, county e-mail and car details.

 Your personal data may be circulated to officers of the Club for purposes such as informing the Club’s section secretaries of new members in their areas, introducing you to your local sections of the Club, or introducing you to registers within the Club specific to your model of motor car.
 However, we do not share your personal data with any third parties for marketing purposes.